 DISTRICT WHOLE SCHOOL DEVELOPMENT MODEL

-Through this integration, the District Whole School Development (DWSD) model is poised to influence a broader systemic change in the education sector.
+Through this integration, the District Whole School Development (DWSD) model is poised to influence a broader systematic change in the education sector.
 The DWSD model is aimed at transforming public school education based on a district by district approach across South Africa.

 The implementation of the programme commenced in 2014, in two Free State districts: Motheo and Fezile Dabi.
-Five years into the programme and we are excited and energised to continue the work we do to uplift schools, educators, learners and communities.
+Six years into the programme and we are still excited and energised to continue the work we do to uplift schools, educators, learners and communities.
 As KST, we recommit ourselves to serving our children and our country.

 WHO WE ARE